- Exhaust System

 The water within the exhaust tube can damage your vehicle’s muffler and metallic components.
 When rust particles within the exhaust systems increase, they will result in an enclosed blockage and poor performance.

 This blockage would possibly place some strain on the engine, and scale back its performance.
-In addition, sound is another waste material that comes with exhaust leaks.
+In addition, the sound is another waste material that comes with exhaust leaks.
 These leaks usually begin by making tiny hisses, and so massive appears like a torn speaker.

 Discharging harmful fumes from multiple components of the exhaust system will increase the danger of environmental pollution.
 Also, these exhaust gases cause a health risk to each passenger and road user.